Dheerajsingh11/Java/README.md

 ## Contributing

-We welcome contributions to enhance this repository.
+I welcome contributions to enhance this repository.
 Please follow these steps to contribute:

 1. **Fork the repository.**
 2. **Create a new branch:**